tfpauly/privacy-proxy/draft-private-access-tokens.md

 - The "Token-Origin" header is present, and can be decrypted using the Issuer's private key (the private key associated with ISSUER_NAME_KEY).
 - The AccessTokenRequest contains a supported version
-- For version 1, the AccessTokenRequest.name_key_id matches the ISSUER_NAME_KEY held by the Issuer
+- For version 1, the AccessTokenRequest.name_key_id corresponds to the ID of the ISSUER_NAME_KEY held by the Issuer
 - For version 1, the AccessTokenRequest.encrypted_origin_name can be decrypted using the Issuer's private key (the private key associated with ISSUER_NAME_KEY), and matches an Origin that is served by the Issuer